How to Survive a Traffic Stop in Broward County!

 Your behavior during a traffic stop

 Attitude is a matter of life or death in a traffic.
 Be nice and respectful.
 You will not get any points for cussing out the police officer or just being rude.
-Your family will appreciate seeing you walking through the door instead of a jail cell or funeral home.
+Your family will appreciate seeing you walking through the door of your home instead seeing you in a jail cell or funeral home.

 Houson R. Lafrance